Aeneas Fleeing from Troy

 The scene shows that Aeneas leaves the city of Troy with his wife Creusa and his son Ascanius.
 He is trying to escape the fire, which has already begun to burn the round temple in the background.
 On his shoulders, he carries his father, Anchises, who embraces the Penates, statues of the house gods, and which is similar to Creusa pathetically contrasts with the heroic figure of his son.

 Federico Barocci has used the same model for the elderly fther as he did for the figure in St Jerome

 The balustrade of the stairs on the left offers a theatrical “mise en scene” in which the viewer is present.
-The complex division of space, the movement of runaway figures and their clothes of pastel shades foreshadow the stylistic features of Baroque art, despite the fact that the painting resembles Raphael’s Fire in Borgo (Stanza dell’Incendio di Borgo, Vatican) and the chapel on the right reminds Bramante’s temple next to San Pietro in Montorio in Rome.
+The complex division of space, the movement of runaway figures, and their clothes of pastel shades foreshadow the stylistic features of Baroque art, even though the painting resembles Raphael’s Fire in Borgo (Stanza dell’Incendio di Borgo, Vatican) and the chapel on the right reminds Bramante’s temple next to San Pietro in Montorio in Rome.

-The artwork is signed and dated FED.BAR.VRB / FAC.MDXCVIII in gold-plated letters at the foot of the stairs, but the same subject had already been painted by the artist for Emperor Rudolph II ten years previously and an engraving had been made of this by Agostino Carracci in 1595.
-Barocci may have obtained the commission for the first version through the Flemish painter Bartholomeus Spranger after the latter’s arrival in Prague.
-Three copies of this painting are known to exist: one of them, possibly from the 18th century, depicts the Trojan horse in front of the temple.
+The artwork is signed and dated FED.BAR.VRB / FAC.MDXCVIII in gold-plated letters at the foot of the stairs, but the artist had already painted the same subject for Emperor Rudolph II ten years ago.
+An engraving had been made of this by Agostino Carracci in 1595.
+Barocci may have obtained the commission for the first version through the Flemish painter Bartholomeus Spranger after the latter arrived in Prague.
+Three copies of this painting exist: one of them, possibly from the 18th century, depicts the Trojan horse in front of the temple.